 CHRIS: I think it’s the band’s least favourite album, put it that way.
 I’m not a fan and wasn’t happy with the way some of the songs turned out; Burning The Boats and Uncle Sam in particular, as I wrote the music.
 When you work on a song, you get disappointed if it doesn’t come out the way you wanted it to.
 There’s some great songs on there, though it’s a bit over-produced and there’s too many drum machines.

-SUGGS: It does have a lot of great stuff on it, but it was much more pompous that we ever wanted it to be.
+SUGGS: It was much more pompous that we ever wanted it to be.
 I think we were overcompensating for Mike not being there.
 It made us realise that Madness only works with all seven of us.

 WOODY: I think we went a bit too slick and clean; a bit cabaret.
 We were doing an Elvis on ourselves and we all got fatter.
 So there we were, being Elvis and not very good.
 Certainly, I didn’t think we were very good.
 There are some great tracks on it but musically, as an artist – Darlings!
 Luvvies! – it wasn’t very satisfying, in fact it was just so traumatic, the whole thing.